10 Hilariously Useful Holiday Hosting Tips from Ellen

 (Babies don’t do all that, do they?
 Full disclosure: I do not have a baby.)

 Everyone can use a nap.
-And there’s no better way to take one than with a super-cozy quilt that reminds you of what’s really important–love and supple fabrics.
+And there’s no better way to take one than with a super-cozy comforter that reminds you of what’s really important–love and supple fabrics.

 This is not to be confused with napping.
 A nap is a short rest to hold you over, while a good sleep can replenish your whole energy supply.
 It’s like how snacking isn’t really eating, which is why I just snacked an entire nine-inch apple pie.
 Anyway, there’s no substitute for a good night’s sleep.
 A well-rested host is a happy host.
 And my sheets will snuggle you so hard, you’ll want to kiss them under the mistletoe.